What Materials Can Block a Wi-Fi Signal?

 - Make sure you do your background research and formulate a hypothesis about which materials will attenuate a Wi-Fi signal.

-- Download and install a program for your wireless device that can measure the signal strength of a Wi-Fi connection.
+- Download and install an app or program for your wireless device that can measure the signal strength of a Wi-Fi connection.
 Some programs will provide a "signal quality" rating on a scale of 0–100, but ideally you should use a program that provides measurements in dBm.
-See the Materials list for details, and ask an adult if you need help installing the program.
+Ask an adult if you need help installing the program.

 - Familiarize yourself with how to use the program before you start your experiment.
 Try walking around your house and using the program to take signal strength measurements in different locations.
 Do you understand how to read a measurement in dBm?
 Do you see changes in signal strength?
 Once you are comfortable using the program, move on to the next step.